richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

  * Backwards compatibility: Allows for schema changes that are compatible with existing data, meaning that you can evolve the schema without breaking old queries or affecting historical data.
  * Simplifying data management: Allows incremental changes to the schema without needing full table rewrites.

-**Considerations and Caveats for Schema Evolution**
- * Compatibility: Ensure that new schema changes are compatible with existing data.
-Some operations, such as changing a column's type, require careful consideration.
- * Versioning: Iceberg maintains a versioned history of schema changes, which allows you to track and revert changes if needed.
-However, large schema modifications across many partitions may require additional resources for processing.
- * Impact on performance: While Iceberg provides schema evolution capabilities, unnecessary schema changes (such as renaming or adding many columns) could lead to performance degradation in some cases.

 **Code Example:**